Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

 ttt_impersonator_use_detective_icon         1       // Whether a promoted impersonator should show the detective icon over their head instead of the impersonator icon (only for traitors, non-traitors will use the equivalent deputy setting) ttt_impersonator_without_detective          0       // Whether an impersonator can spawn without a detective in the round.
-Will automatically promote the impersonator when they spawn ttt_single_deputy_impersonator              0       // Whether only a single deputy or impersonator should spawn in a round
+Will automatically promote the impersonator when they spawn ttt_single_deputy_impersonator              0       // Whether only a single deputy or impersonator should spawn in a round ttt_deputy_impersonator_promote_any_death   0       // Whether deputy/impersonator should be promoted when any detective dies rather than only after all detectives have died

 // Hypnotist
 ttt_hypnotist_credits_starting              1       // The number of credits a hypnotist should start with